Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Introduction

-In this paper, we propose HumanGS, a unified feed-forward framework that explicitly decouples reconstruction from animation through a canonical 3D Gaussian representation.
-Given sparse multi-view images and corresponding SMPL-X~\cite{pavlakos2019expressive} parameters, our transformer-based LRM predicts 3DGS parameters aligned with SMPL-X~\cite{pavlakos2019expressive} vertices in a canonical T-pose.
-The resulting Gaussian asset can be efficiently animated via Linear Blend Skinning and rendered using Gaussian rasterization, enabling synthesis of arbitrary poses and viewpoints without repeated network inference.
-Experiments on THuman 2.1, THuman 4.0, and AvatarReX demonstrate that HumanGS achieves reconstruction and animation quality comparable to state-of-the-art feed-forward and optimization-based methods, while substantially reducing modeling and per-frame synthesis time.
-Moreover, despite being trained only on fixed-pose reconstruction data, HumanGS generalizes effectively to unseen subjects and large pose variations across datasets.
+We propose HumanGS, a simple feed-forward framework that decouples reconstruction from animation via a canonical 3D Gaussian representation.
+Unlike recent single-image approaches, HumanGS is designed for sparse multi-view inputs, which are readily available in practical capture setups and provide complementary observations for more accurate reconstruction.
+Given sparse multi-view images and SMPL-X~\cite{pavlakos2019expressive} parameters, our LRM predicts 3DGS parameters aligned with canonical T-pose SMPL-X vertices.
+Rather than relying on large pre-trained human representation models~\cite{sapiens} and expensive vertex-to-image cross-attention~\cite{qiu2025lhm, Esser2024ScalingRF}, HumanGS exploits the known SMPL-X geometry to explicitly associate vertices with multi-scale image features via back-projection.
+This simple geometric correspondence naturally aggregates complementary information across views while avoiding the poor scaling of dense cross-attention.
+The aggregated vertex features are then mapped to 3DGS parameters using a lightweight MLP decoder.
+Trained entirely from scratch on only 10K frames from THuman2.1, HumanGS reconstructs a reusable canonical asset that is efficiently animated via Linear Blend Skinning and Gaussian rasterization, enabling novel pose and view synthesis without repeated network inference.
+Experiments on THuman 2.1, 4.0, and AvatarReX show that HumanGS achieves state-of-the-art reconstruction and animation quality while substantially reducing modeling and per-frame synthesis time.

-Our contributions are threefold: \begin{itemize} \item We introduce HumanGS, a novel feed-forward LRM-based framework that predicts an explicit canonical 3D Gaussian human representation for both reconstruction and animation. \item We decouple representation learning from rendering, enabling real-time animation via Linear Blend Skinning without repeated network inference. \item We demonstrate competitive reconstruction and animation quality with strong cross-dataset generalization, while significantly improving modeling and synthesis efficiency over prior methods. \end{itemize}
+In summary we make the following contributions: \begin{itemize} \item We introduce HumanGS, a simple LRM-based feed-forward framework that reconstructs explicit canonical 3D Gaussians from sparse multi-view images for efficient reconstruction and animation. \item We replace costly vertex-to-image cross-attention with explicit SMPL-X-guided feature aggregation via vertex back-projection and a lightweight MLP decoder, enabling training efficiently. \item We decouple reconstruction from rendering, enabling real-time skinning-based animation without repeated network passes. \item Despite training on only 10K frames from THuman2.1, HumanGS leverages complementary multi-view observations to outperform single-view LHM~\cite{qiu2025lhm} while reducing reconstruction time by over $15\times$ (0.29\,s vs.\ 4.59\,s). \end{itemize}